-- 3.17 The LEP has requested that the Provider should target the following groups as a priority, but not exclusively: - Unemployed people short and long-term with multiple barriers (including those identified as part of the national Troubled Families programmes branded as the Surrey Family Support Programme or the Supporting Families Hampshire programme); - Young people aged 18-24 who are not in education, employment or training; - Unemployed disadvantaged people (e.g. homeless people, people with drug or alcohol dependency, persistent returners to JSA); - Unemployed and inactive people with disabilities or health conditions (particularly existing claimants of incapacity benefit and ESA); - Unemployed people aged 50 and over; - Ethnic minorities and those with English language needs; - Ex-offenders: - Lone parents including those on Income Support (IS); and - Other people with children, including teenage parents (18-20 year olds). - 3.18 The Provider is expected to explain in their tenders how their recruitment processes will ensure Participants are identified from the priority groups specified in paragraph 3.17.
+- 3.17 The LEP has requested that the Provider should target the following groups as a priority, but not exclusively: - Unemployed people -long-term with multiple barriers (including those identified as part of the national Troubled Families programmes - branded as 'Families First' in Herefordshire and 'Strengthening Families' in Shropshire and Telford and Wrekin);

+- Young people aged 18-24 who are not in education, employment or training; - Unemployed disadvantaged people (e.g. homeless people, people with drug or alcohol dependency, persistent returners to JSA); - Unemployed and inactive people with disabilities or health conditions (particularly existing claimants of incapacity benefit and ESA); - Unemployed people aged 50 and over; - Ethnic minorities and those with English language needs; - Ex-offenders; - Lone parents including those on Income Support (IS); and - Other people with children, including teenage parents (18-20 year olds). - 3.18 The Provider is expected to explain in their tenders how their recruitment processes will ensure Participants are identified from the priority groups specified in paragraph 3.17.